 When Product Innovation Engineer Morrison Just decided to change the basic geometric shape of a coil, he made himself rather unpopular with the local components team.

-But what resulted was not only a demonstration in the power of collaboration, but a coup for Sealy Australia – a globally patented coil that takes the accepted norm of the design of a coil and throws it out the window.
+What resulted however was not only a demonstration in the power of collaboration, but a coup for Sealy Australia – an internationally patented coil that takes the accepted norm of the bedding spring and throws it out the window.

 The outcome?
 A new mattress with better support and responsiveness that assists natural movement without disturbance.

 It’s tricky territory when there’s an accepted version of anything that’s effective, that’s done the job for decades and that’s, well, tried and true.
 As the saying goes, if it ain’t broke, don’t fix it.

 But Morrison, Product Innovation Engineer, along with his Sealy Australia colleagues, has proved that there’s always room for innovation.
 It may take time, patience and some wrangling, but that’s the price of going beyond where everyone else has gone before.

 As Morrison says, “You don’t know how deep the hole needs to be until you have found the treasure.
 In this case, the hole turned out to be four years deep!”.

 The new coil, seen in Sealy’s newly-released Elevate mattress is twice as stable versus its predecessor.
 Its design is so revolutionary that it actually has an international patent, a nearly impossible feat for something that to the outside observer is just a spiralled piece of steel.

 Why Sealy’s patent is truly a big deal

 “It’s one thing to get a patent on a combine harvester, a Hills Hoist or a revolutionary vacuum cleaner, if nobody had ever seen anything like it before.
 A very simple product with fewer parts makes it infinitely harder to apply for a patent and prove that it is unique.